AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 From One Many.md

 **Truth and Utility**

-The motto of my [alma mater](https://www.uwo.ca/index.html), the University of Western Ontario, situated in North London (no, the small town in Ontario, Canada - roughly the size of Tulsa or New Orleans*), is *Veritas et Utilitas.* Whatever else I learned in school, and I have a rich education, understanding those three words are all I will ever need to live my life with purpose; to know myself, apprehend reality, and then to be of utility as I seek to change it for the better.
+The motto of my [alma mater](https://www.uwo.ca/index.html), the University of Western Ontario, situated in London (the Ontario city roughly the size of Tulsa or New Orleans), is *Veritas et Utilitas.* Whatever else I learned in school, and I have a rich education, understanding those three words are all I will ever need to live my life with purpose; to know myself, apprehend reality, and then to be of utility as I seek to change it for the better.
 Arthur Kroeger (one of Canada's finest civil servants) spoke at my convocation ceremony in 1991.
 He also served as Chancellor at [Carleton](https://carleton.ca/) while I studies International Affairs at the [Norman Paterson](https://carleton.ca/npsia/) School as though a mentor watching my development; his journey through life and passing in 2008 are meaningful to me.
 His (Mennonite) family came to our country from the Soviet Union to *avoid* conflict and foster community.
 You have likely never heard of him but he is nevertheless a giant in my world.
 He and other leaders quietly express legitimacy by articulating policy that aims to find a balance between a commitment to historic partners, and reaching out to build transparent bridges to potential ones.
 We are peacekeepers and have deliberately surrendered home-grown military capability (nuclear and aeronautic) to instead exercise [*soft*](https://en.wikipedia.org/wiki/Lester_B._Pearson) power to prove it.
 We work for our constituents, and define that term broadly, regardless of whether they pay our salaries directly.
 It's how those who lead and govern claim legitimacy.

 *For the Bitcoin maximalist: Remember, Satoshi was cypherpunk so you need to think like one to understand why governance matters.
 21 Bitcoin (don't let the million throw you off - remember it's *infinitely and equally divisible -* it might as well just be  21.000000 bitcoin as well as 21,000,000) is only half the answer to the 'Ultimate Question of Life, the Universe, and Everything' (the question the Earth was built to ask); the answer of course is '42'.
 Bitcoin is a virtual machine - amazing - but still a *only* a machine.
 Don't get all 'Skynet' on us; you still need legit (identity abstracted and integrity assured) humanity and a healthy planet - not just to pose the question, but to fully answer it.